ekstroem/mommix/README.md

-# geemixture
-Momentestimation ifm mixtures
+# Moment-based estimation of regression mixtures